AndreaPontrandolfo/sheriff/README.md

   }
   ```

 [^3]: `sheriff` utilizes [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) under-the-hood to power-up the `sheriff` configuration.
-You are not forced to call the config file "sheriffrc.json", you can choose one of the alternative filetypes.
+You are not forced to call the config file "sheriffrc.json", you can choose one of the alternative file types.
 See [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for details.

 - Override any `sheriff` rule as desired in the `eslint.config.js` file.<br>
   For example: